anshita-singh-1043/cfg-2026/README.md

 * 'data/' - contains fasta files and .tsv files

 ## How to run
-* Run the script from terminal and follow the input instructions: python cfg_midsem.py
+* Run the script from terminal (python cfg_markov.py) and follow the input instructions that are shown on the screen.